-- 30. With respect to the period of filing of a MAP request, Article 16(4)(a)(ii) of the Multilateral Instrument stipulates that Article 16(1), second sentence containing the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention will apply where such period is shorter than three years from the first notification of the action resulting in taxation not in accordance with the provisions of a tax treaty.
-However, this shall only apply if both contracting parties to the applicable tax treaty have listed this treaty as a covered tax agreement under the Multilateral Instrument and insofar as both notified, pursuant to Article 16(6)(b)(i), the depositary that this treaty does not contain the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention. - 31.
-In regard of the three tax treaties identified in paragraph 21 that contain a filing period for MAP requests of less than three years or that contain a filing period only concerning transfer pricing adjustments, the Isle of Man listed only one treaty as a covered tax agreement under the Multilateral Instrument and made for this treaty, pursuant to Article 16(6)(b)(i), a notification that it does not contain a provision described in Article 16(4)(a)(ii).
+35. With respect to the period of filing of a MAP request, Article 16(4)(a)(i) of the Multilateral Instrument stipulates that Article 16(1), second sentence - containing the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention (OECD, 2017) - will apply where such period is shorter than three years from the first notification of the action resulting in taxation not in accordance with the provisions of a tax treaty.
+However, this shall only apply if both contracting parties to the applicable tax treaty have listed this treaty as a covered tax agreement under the Multilateral Instrument and insofar as both notified, pursuant to Article 16(6)(b)(i), the depositary that this treaty does not contain the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention (OECD, 2017).

+36. In regard of the three tax treaties identified in paragraph 24 that contain a filing period for MAP requests of less than three years or that contain a filing period only concerning transfer pricing adjustments, the Isle of Man listed only one treaty as a covered tax agreement under the Multilateral Instrument and made for this treaty, pursuant to Article 16(6)(b)(i), a notification that it does not contain a provision described in Article 16(4)(a)(ii).
 The relevant treaty partner, being a signatory to the Multilateral Instrument, listed the treaty with the Isle of Man as a covered tax agreement under that instrument, and also made a notification pursuant to Article 16(6)(b)(i).
-Therefore, at this stage, this treaty will be modified by the Multilateral Instrument upon its entry into force for the treaty to include the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention.
+With respect to this treaty, the relevant treaty partner has already deposited its instrument has entered into force for the treaty between the Isle of Man and this treaty partner, and therefore has modified this treaty to include the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention (OECD, 2017).